Self-locking tools

 Sometimes the best move is to pause.

-Self-blocking is not weakness, but the power to say "stop" to yourself.
+Self-blocking is not weakness, but strength to tell yourself "stop."

 But even the most conscious players sometimes need a hard border so as not to go beyond.

-In this section, we talk about the available self-locking and self-exclusion tools that will help you stop on time.
+In this section, we talk about the available self-locking and self-exclusion tools to help you stop in time.

 What is self-locking?

-Self-locking is a function that allows the user to voluntarily restrict or completely prohibit access to gambling for a certain period.
+Self-blocking is a feature that allows the user to voluntarily restrict or completely prohibit access to gambling for a certain period.

 After activation: